Jim Camacho: Musicals

 Camacho has written several original musicals including Fools Paradise directed by Jonathan Cerullo, Guru, Mickey Herman Saves the $#&@ World which he composed with renowned playwright Marco Ramirez, and the critically acclaimed children's musical The Cavie Islanders & The Troll, a full-length children's musical performed at the Mandelstam Theater in Miami, Florida, in 2011.
 The score was released on Y&T Records.

 In 2012, Camacho composed the songs for noted Disney and Jim Henson puppeteer Noel MacNeal's Who Put The Trick In Trick Or Treat: Tales Of Amazing Tricksters, Beasts of the Magical World (2013), and The Carnival of Extraordinary Animals for the Bronx Zoo's BOO AT THE ZOO CELEBRATION.
 He co-wrote and scored Guru, which premiered in Miami; scored Mickey Herman Saves the $#&@ World, which premiered at the Adrienne Arsht Center; and wrote the book and music for The Cavie Islanders and the Troll and The Guru of Gir.
 In 2015, Camacho premiered Digging for Bones, a musical about a group of time-traveling paleontologists and a friendly T-Rex dinosaur skeleton, and enjoyed a third successful run of a collaboration with MacNeal, Mouse King, which has become a new South Florida holiday tradition, enjoying annual, multiple sell-out performances beginning with the 2013 premiere in South Miami's Mandelstam Theatre.

 Camacho is credited with writing the book, music & lyrics to Cranky Carl and his Cosmic Contemplations.

 In February 2015, Camacho celebrated the 10th anniversary of Fools' Paradise at Churchill's Pub with a well-attended and well-received full musical performance, where virtually the entire original cast was brought back.

+In 2026, Camacho wrote the music and lyrics for SOUP the Musical, based on the memoir Mango & Peppercorns about a Vietnamese immigrant and a midwestern woman who founded Hy Vong restaurant in Miami.